forta-network/docs/docs/scanner-pools.md

 - To adjust the stake of delegators select the *Delegators* subject

 ![AllocateDelegates](AllocateDelegates.png)

 ## Changing the commission

-The pool owners can adjust the ratio of the shares they would like to keep for themselves or the delegators, by changing the allocated amounts as described in the previous sections.
-It can be the case that it's more desirable for the operator to not stake more on the pool but let the delegators fill up the available allocation capacity.

-In this case, the commission allows the operators to earn a portion of the delegators' rewards.
+In addition to the allocation adjustment, operators can decide how much of the delegators' rewards they would like to keep as commission.

-!!! warning "Changing Commission"
-    In order to change the commission on a node pool.
-The pool must be eligible for rewards
+!!! important "Phase II feature"
+    Until claiming rewards are available on Forta App, only the pool owners will generate rewards and the rewards will be transferred directly.
+Meanwhile, the pool owners can still expect delegators to stake on their pools and adjust allocation and commission to get ready for the second phase.

 - Click on the node pool you would like to adjust the stake allocation (you must be the owner)